escobard/aws-cloud-apps/README.md

 The project's UI, API and Database are hosted on AWS.
 Leveraging [CircleCI](https://circleci.com/), the UI and API Docker images are built & deployed to AWS' [Elastic Container Registry(ECR)](https://aws.amazon.com/ecr/), then hosted with [Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) and [Fargate](https://aws.amazon.com/fargate/).
 The database is hosted on [AWS' Relational Database Service(RDS)](https://aws.amazon.com/rds/).

-The diagram below outlines how network connections are routed within the AWS cloud:
+The diagram below outlines how network connections are managed between resources in AWS:

 (insert diagram for AWS network)